 Sometimes our pores can become clogged when a mixture of sebum and dead skin cells creates a blockage that becomes a closed comedones when it gets trapped beneath the skin’s surface.
 Closed comedones are not red and inflamed or pus-filled like typical pimples or cysts, but they can be the precursor to more inflammatory acne.

-While their counterparts, open comedones (or blackheads), are open and oxidized, closed comedones like to stay undercover and remain enclosed within the skin, creating what often look like small clear skin bumps.
+While their counterparts, open comedones (or blackheads), are open and oxidized, closed comedones like to remain enclosed within the skin, creating what often look like small clear skin bumps.
 The thin layer of skin stretches over the bump of the blocked pore which can give them their light or white appearance, hence the nickname “whiteheads.”
 While open comedones might have a slightly whitish top, they don’t come to a pus-filled head like inflamed pustules.

 What Causes Closed Comedones?